Third Shot Growth

 What Actually Fills Off-Peak Courts

 The facilities that maintain strong utilization across all hours aren't running constant promotions.
-They're doing something fundamentally different: they're generating new demand from different customer segments.
+They're doing something fundamentally different: generating new demand from different customer segments.

 1. Group Events and Corporate Bookings

 Corporate teams, birthday parties, and social groups don't care about your prime-time schedule.
 They book when it works for them — which is often your off-peak hours.
-A single corporate team-building event can fill 4-6 courts for 2-3 hours on a Tuesday afternoon.

 The key is making these groups aware you exist.
 Most facilities have zero visibility for searches like "team building activities near me" or "private pickleball party."
 That's a pickleball event marketing problem, not a pricing problem.